 Property and equipment - Property and equipment are recorded on the cost basis for items purchased or estimated fair market value at the date of gift for donated items.
-If donors stipulate how long the assets must be used, the contributions are recorded as restricted support.
-In the absence of such stipulations, contributions of property and equipment are recorded as unrestricted support.
+If donors stipulate how long the assets must be used, the contributions are recorded as support with donor restrictions.
+In the absence of such stipulations, contributions of property and equipment are recorded as support without donor restrictions.
 UWSL capitalizes property and equipment with a cost over \$500 and an estimated useful life of two years or more.
 Depreciation of property and equipment and amortization of leasehold improvements are computed using the straight-line method based on the shorter of the estimated useful lives or lease terms of the assets as follows: